nameera-khan/User_Journey_Analysis/README.md

 # **User Journey Prediction Project**

-This project leverages user behavioral data to predict whether the last checkpoint of a user's journey is the **Checkout** page.
+This project leverages user behavioural data to predict whether the last checkpoint of a user's journey is the **Checkout** page.
 The analysis uses machine learning techniques, primarily logistic regression, to understand patterns in user behavior and improve user experience.

 ---

 ## **Project Structure**

 ### **1. Data**
-The dataset contains information about user journeys on a website.
+The dataset obtained from https://learn.365datascience.com/projects/user-journey-analysis-in-python/ contains information about user journeys on a website.
 Key columns include:
 - **`journey_length`**: Total number of pages visited in a user's journey.
 - **`Homepage`**: Count or presence of visits to the Homepage.
 - **`Pricing`**: Count or presence of visits to the Pricing page.